oliverhaas/BerryBots/README.rst

   with user code, etc. will still stay discretized as up to now.
 For non-relativistic kinematics (see below) the integration/time stepping is exact with Verlet integration, since we only have piecewise constant accelerations (except for collisions of course).
 Collisions are now calculated with analytical formulas, since we only have circles and lines this works well.
-However, if this has to be generalized to relativistic kinematics there are not really analytical solutions and it's probably better to change this to something like a bisection search or similar.
+WIP: However, if this has to be generalized to relativistic kinematics there are not really analytical solutions and it's probably better to change this to something like a bisection search or similar.
 - DONE: Include collision damage for both ship-wall and ship-ship collisions.
 WIP: Hopefully there is an